 Day 7: Tour of the Peljesac Peninsula via boat.
 This was a great day.
 We snorkeled.
 Went to secluded spots and swam.
 Explored Sipan and Kobas, tiny little islands with churches.
 Lunch at Gastro Mare, which you can only get to via boat, was beyond a highlight.
 Fresh caught everything, amazing wine.
 Sam asked multiple times why we didn’t do the whole trip on a boat.

 Day 8: Dubrovnik to Montenegro.
 We drove from Dubrovnik to Montenegro.
+It was long.
 Story of our honeymoon.
-This one was long too but cool because we stopped in Perast and explored the little island church and went to Kotor which we loved.
+On the route, we stopped in Perast and explored the little island church and went to Kotor which we loved.
 Like a more charming, original Dubrovnik.
 We also did the Moric family olive oil experience.
 I thought it was cute; “hard pass,” says Sam.
+He’s still mad we’re not on a boat.

 Day 9: Aman Sveti Stefan.
 Heavenly.
 It’s an old little fishing village on an island that they transformed into a luxury hotel.
 UNESCO protected.
 We stayed in a deluxe cottage and just relaxed for 3 days at all of the beaches (there’s 3 of them) and all the pools (there’s also 3 of them).
 The casual little restaurant serves something called Pastrovic pasta that is insanely delicious.
 The fancier restaurant is good with amazing regional wine.
 The Queen’s beach is the most gorgeous secluded little beach cove.
 Loved.